clement-jny/dolibarr-docker-dev/README.md

   * php version
   * dolibarr version
   * mysql version (you can change here your login password and database name)
+  * NEW : You can use postgres with specific settings

 Launch the docker-compose up, and connect on http://localhost/dolibarr/htdocs to launch the install